HELL AND THE WRATH OF GOD:

-In chapter Jude 1:13, hell is described as the gloom of darkness.
+In chapter Jude 1:13, hell is described as the blackness of darkness.
 In Jude 1:21-22, Jude encourages all believers to remain in the love of God while we wait for the return of Jesus, having compassion on some, and with fear “pulling others out of the fire.”

 Clearly Jude, the brother of Jesus, considers hell to be a very real place, and that place is full of eternal darkness and fire.
-I am not sure how eternal fire and the gloom of darkness go together, but I do not want to find out, and I do not want anyone that I know to find out either.
-Let us all take hell seriously, and even if we must suffer short term embarrassment, let us seek to save those we love from its flames by sharing the gospel message of Jesus Christ, who redeemed us all from the flames with blood, sweat and pain.
+I’m not sure how fire and darkness go together, but I can tell you this – I believe God, and what He says is true even if our brains cannot comprehend it.
+Please…may we all take hell seriously, and even if we must suffer short term embarrassment, let us seek to save those we love from its flames by sharing the gospel message of Jesus Christ, who redeemed us all from the flames with blood, sweat and pain.
 To Him be the glory, now and forever….amen.

 In Revelation 6:17, we are taught that a great day of wrath is coming.
 Revelation chapters 6, 8, 9, and 16 go into great detail about the horrific events that will come upon the world before Jesus’ final return in victory, which is laid out beautifully in Revelation 19:11-21.

 In Revelation 14:9-12, we are told in very clear terms, that whoever takes the mark of the beast and worships him shall drink the wine of the wrath of God, which is poured out in full strength from the cup of God’s anger.
 Those who take the mark of the beast will be tormented with fire and brimstone in the presence of the Lord and His angels…and the smoke of their torment will ascend forever and ever, and they shall have no rest day or night.